GoogleCloudPlatform/opentelemetry-operations-e2e-testing/README.md

 # opentelemetry-operations-e2e-testing

-This project contains a test runner and config files which are used for testing GCP's OpenTelemetry exporters, resource detectors, propagators, etc. These tests are run in pull requests to the other [GoogleCloudPlatform/opentelemtry-operations-*](https://github.com/GoogleCloudPlatform/?q=opentelemetry-operations-&type=&language=&sort=)
+This project contains a test runner and configuration which are used for testing GCP's OpenTelemetry exporters, resource detectors, propagators, etc. These tests are run in pull requests to the other [GoogleCloudPlatform/opentelemtry-operations-*](https://github.com/GoogleCloudPlatform/?q=opentelemetry-operations-&type=&language=&sort=)